Specx: a C++ task-based runtime system for heterogeneous distributed architectures: Specx's features, design and implementation

 Currently, we employ the Least Recently Used (LRU) policy to determine which memory blocks should be evicted from the devices when they are full.
 Concretely, this implies that when a task is about to be computed on the device, the worker's thread will iterate over the dependencies and copy them onto the GPU's memory using a stream/queue.
 If an object already has an up-to-date version on the device, the copy will be skipped, and if there is not enough free memory, older blocks may be evicted.
 As a result, at the end of a simulation, the up-to-date versions of the objects might be on the GPUs, necessitating their transfer back to the CPUs if required.
 At present, this can be accomplished by inserting empty CPU tasks that use these objects.

 By default, worker teams align with hardware configurations, i.e., they will contain GPU workers for each available GPU.
 Therefore, if users are not careful and only need one type of processing unit for their tasks, the hardware will be underutilized as some workers will remain idle.

-We provide an example in Code~\ref{code:cuda}.
+We provide an example of task for both CPU and GPU, and a class that provides a copy method in Code~\ref{code:cuda}.

+In most GPU programming models, a CPU thread must explicitly request the use of one of the GPUs available on a machine (e.g., using \texttt{cudaSetDevice}).
+Once a device is selected, all subsequent calls to the GPU will be executed on that specific device.
+However, selecting a device incurs overhead due to the creation of a context.
+When a CPU thread needs to compute a task that requires updated data stored in the memory of one or several GPUs, it must first copy the data to the system's RAM.
+To address this, we have implemented a background CPU thread for each GPU, which can interact with the GPU.
+When a CPU worker needs to interact with a GPU, it does so through the background thread using a spawn/sync mechanism.